zw1454/cs107-FinalProject/docs/documentation.md

 Installing the package through PyPI is very simple, please follow the below steps in the terminal:

- 1. We reccomend creating a virtual environment.
+ 1. We recommend creating a virtual environment.
 Here we use will use conda.
 If you do not have conda, follow these steps for [installation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
-In the example below, `zapn_test` is the name for the virtual enviroment.
+In the example below, `zapn_test` is the name for the virtual environment.

  ```
  $ conda create -n zapn_test python=3.6